drug-design/course/docs/chapters/3d-qsar.md

 ![](https://media.drugdesign.org/course/3d-qsar/grid_to_3dqsar.png){: loading=lazy }
 ### Comparative Molecular Field Analyses (CoMFA)

-CoMFA is a method introduced by Cramer in 1988, for the COmparison of Molecular Field Analyses of different molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/comparative-molecular-field-analyses-comfa-a55dbb7d'><i class='fa fa-play' aria-hidden='true'></i></button>CoMFA is a method introduced by Cramer in 1988, for the COmparison of Molecular Field Analyses of different molecules.
 The method is based on the assumption that the 3D distribution of the interaction fields of a compound contains relevant information for understanding its biological activities.
 Comparison of the fields is expected to reveal important features concerning the activities of the molecules and can facilitate their optimization.
 *[nce]: New Chemical Entity: a compound not previously described.